Christmas Chocolate Covered Pretzels

 These Christmas chocolate covered pretzels are easy to make and make delicious holiday treats!

-- Old-fashioned large pretzel rods
+- 22–24 old-fashioned pretzel rods

-- Finely chopped nuts (I used macadamia nuts)
+- Finely chopped nuts

 - Crushed candy canes